Tom Morello

 Thomas Baptist Morello (born May 30, 1964) is an American guitarist, singer, songwriter and political activist.
 He is known for his tenure with the rock bands Rage Against the Machine and Audioslave.
 Between 2016 and 2019, Morello was a member of the supergroup Prophets of Rage.
-Morello was also a touring musician with Bruce Springsteen and the E Street Band.
-Under the moniker the Nightwatchman, Morello released his solo work.
-Together with Boots Riley, he formed Street Sweeper Social Club.
+Morello's other work includes several solo albums under his own name and the moniker the Nightwatchman, as well as work with the band Street Sweeper Social Club, which he formed with Boots Riley in 2006.
+Morello is also an occasional touring musician with Bruce Springsteen and the E Street Band.
 Morello co-founded Axis of Justice, which airs a monthly program on Pacifica Radio station KPFK (90.7 FM) in Los Angeles.

 Born in Harlem, New York City and raised in Libertyville, Illinois, Morello became interested in music and politics while in high school.
 He attended Harvard University and earned a Bachelor of Arts degree from the Committee on Degrees in Social Studies.
 After his previous band Lock Up disbanded, Morello met Zack de la Rocha.
 The two founded Rage Against the Machine, going on to become one of the most popular and influential metal acts of the 1990s.

 He is best known for his unique and creative guitar playing style, which incorporates feedback noise, unconventional picking and tapping as well as heavy use of guitar effects.
-Morello is also known for his socialist political views and activism; creating the Nightwatchman offered an outlet for those views while playing apolitical music with Audioslave.
+Morello is also known for his socialist political views and activism, creating the solo project The Nightwatchman as an outlet for those views while playing apolitical music with Audioslave.
 He was ranked number 18 in Rolling Stone magazine's list of greatest guitarists of all time.
 As a member of Rage Against the Machine, he was inducted into the Rock and Roll Hall of Fame in 2023.